1. Home

 Lineage tracing

 To determine the fate of clones we need to be able to observe them.
-This can be done directly by visualizing them or indirectly using DNA sequencing to detect unique mutations.
+This can be done directly by visualising them or indirectly using DNA sequencing to detect unique mutations.
 Visualisation can be done in a number of ways using genetically modified mice.
 It commonly involves inducing a low frequency of sporadic activation of reporter genes using tightly regulated site specific recombinases, e.g. Cre, Flp, Dre.
 The recombinases can be expressed from specific stem or progenitor populations, or throughout the tissue.
-Spontaneous somatic mutations can sometimes be visualized directly.
+Spontaneous somatic mutations can sometimes be visualised directly.

-The composition, frequency and size of clones are determined and this quantitative assessment lends itself to mathematical interpretations to describe the processes by which grow and become fixed and infer the behaviours of the original individually marked cells, that are commonly stem cells.
+The composition, frequency, and size of clones are determined and this quantitative assessment lends itself to mathematical interpretations to describe the processes by which grow and become fixed and infer the behaviours of the original individually marked cells, that are commonly stem cells.

 Stem cell and clonality